freckle/stackage-snapshots/README.md

 builds it using the most recent snapshot in this repository.
 This example project is private, so CI won't work on PRs from forks.

+### Handling Red CI Caused by Example Project

+Sometimes, a new snapshot may make megarepo fail to compile without changes (new exports conflict, imports made redundant).
+This is a chicken-and-the-egg scenario since you can't update megarepo until you land the snapshot, and red CI is blocking it.

+For this case,

+- Locally use the new snapshot in megarepo (see above) and resolve the errors
+- Once good there, merge the new snapshot even though CI is red
+- Update megarepo to use the new snapshot immediately

 ---

 [LICENSE](./LICENSE)